AxisCommunications/acap-native-sdk-examples/object-detection/README.md

 1. Load the model using [Larod](https://developer.axis.com/acap/api/native-sdk-api/#machine-learning-api-larod)
 to determine the width and height and the number of output tensors.
 2. Create a stream from [VDO](https://developer.axis.com/acap/api/native-sdk-api/#video-capture-api-vdo) in order to get frames that can be sent to Larod for inference.
+The stream resolution will have the same aspect ratio as the vdo channel that is used.
+Then if needed larod will perform preprocssing and scale the resolution down to the model resolution.
 3. A Larod model inference job is created.
-If the image provided by VDO doesn't match the input format or resolution needed for the inference job, a pre-processing job is also created.
+If the image provided by VDO doesn't match the input format needed for the inference job, a preprocessing job is also created.
 4. Setup the style of bounding boxes using the [Bounding Box API](https://developer.axis.com/acap/api/native-sdk-api/#bounding-box-api).
 5. Run the main program loop: